kukuu/digitalTransformationStrategies/README.md

 4. Man power

-Find  developers who areZ happy to co-design with your users, is affordable, and aligned with your ethos
+Find  developers who are happy to co-design with your users, is affordable, and aligned with your ethos

 5. Educate people in your organisation about the innovation at the earliest stage  possible (startup mindset), take advantage of new technologies.